jmejia8/Metaheuristics.jl/docs/src/tutorials/simple-tutorial.md

 ## Common Settings

-Usually users could require to limit the number of generation/iteration or the number of function evaluations.
+Usually, users could require to limit the number of generations/iterations or the number of function evaluations.
 To do that, let's assume that the metaheuristic should evaluate at most
 $9000D$ times the objective function.
 Moreover, since `information` is provided, then we can set the desired accuracy ($|f(x) - f(x^*)| $) to $10^{-5}$.